Immigrant-DE logoEmigrantDE

 I'm a simple emigrant and as if I don't change

 Recently it has happened that in many different companies we often discuss how habits change after moving.
-Everyone is curious to understand: what unexpectedly became part of everyday life, what we started doing with the move and want to keep for life — and what, on the contrary, faded away.
-Every time I would think to myself, and the feeling is that I hardly changed my behavior.
-Well, yes, in Germany I started sorting trash, and in Tyumen I never did that, because there was no infrastructure.
-Although I remember when we were kids my friend and I came up with an eco-business: we returned glass bottles and bought ice cream.
+Everyone is curious to figure out: what unexpectedly became part of everyday life, what we started doing with the move and want to keep for life—and what, on the contrary, faded away.
+Every time I wondered to myself, and it feels as if I hardly changed in my behavior.
+Well yes, in Germany I started sorting trash, and in Tyumen I never did that, because there wasn’t infrastructure.
+Although I remember when we were kids my friend and I came up with an eco-business: we collected glass bottles and bought ice cream.
 And then our parents found out and nearly beat us.
-I also became less spontaneous, because even if you’re super easygoing, you still have to take into account the calendars of friends and acquaintances.
-But that's not entirely new either; I used to plan a lot of things too, just not in such proportions.
-Also I immediately recall walking, but I always loved and practiced it, the only difference is that with moving to Germany I have much more time for walks.
-Another difficulty is that since the move I have grown up and lived through the pandemic.
-Try to figure out whether Germany influenced it—whether it's that I started staying home more, age, the pandemic, or my environment?
+Also I became less spontaneous, because even if you’re super easygoing, you still have to reckon with the calendars of friends and acquaintances.
+But that’s not exactly new either; I used to plan a lot before, just not in such proportions.
+Also walking immediately comes to mind, but I’ve always loved and practiced it too, the difference being that after moving to Germany I have much more time for walks.
+Another difficulty is that since moving I have grown up and endured the pandemic.
+Try to figure out whether Germany influenced it—for example, that I started staying home more, age, the pandemic, or my surroundings?
 All of this creates the sense that I simply evolve, regardless of where I live.
 And have you developed new habits after moving to another country or city?
 Or perhaps old ones disappeared?
-Write in the comments, maybe among your changes there are mine as well! #emigrant_happiness
+Write in the comments, perhaps among your changes there are mine too! #emigrant_happiness